Mbappe to turn down Real switch and stay at PSG

 The 2018 World Cup winner, 23, had been heavily linked with a move to Real Madrid but has committed his future to the French champions.

-Mbappe will sign a lucrative new contract with PSG.
+Mbappe will sign a lucrative new three-year contract with PSG.

 The deal is still to be signed but PSG are likely to make an announcement around their final game of the season with Metz on Saturday evening.